Freedom Train: Plans and messaging

 The Board of Trustees did not include any African-Americans until after the train had launched.
 Walter White, Lester Granger, and A. Philip Randolph were proposed and rejected as candidates for membership.
 Frederick D. Patterson, president of Tuskegee Institute and founder of the United Negro College Fund was named as a trustee in October 1947.

-American Federation of Labor President William Green and Congress of Industrial Organizations President Philip Murray were vice presidents of the Foundation.
+American Federation of Labor president William Green and Congress of Industrial Organizations president Philip Murray were vice presidents of the Foundation.

 The National Archives supplied the train with key documents, while, as archivist Elizabeth Hamer noted in August 1947, "Hollywood, chiefly, is putting up the capital for this exhibit."
 The Foundation rejected the list of documents proposed by the National Archives, which included documents such as Executive Order 8802.
 Contrary to the wishes of the Justice Department, the Foundation excluded collective bargaining from the list of citizens' rights.
 In the final roster, the only document pertaining to black history was the Emancipation Proclamation—and even in this case, accompanying commentary focused on the white president Abraham Lincoln who issued the document.
-The Train also displayed a letter from Christopher Columbus, the Mayflower Compact, and documents of German and Japanese surrender from World War II.
+The Freedom Train also displayed a letter from Christopher Columbus, the Mayflower Compact, and documents of German and Japanese surrender from World War II.

 While preparing for the tour, the planners decided to downplay comparisons of the United States with Nazis, as well as direct calls for foreign intervention.
 Instead they sought to focus on crafting a shared ideology for Americans.
 Clark wrote, "Indoctrination in democracy is the essential catalytic agent needed to blend our various groups into one American family.
 Without it, we could not sustain the continuity of our way of life.
-In its largest sense, preaching Americanism is an affirmative declaration of our faith in ourselves."
+In its largest sense, preaching Americanism is an affirmative declaration of our faith in ourselves".